-Important: I realize this is vacation time for many people; however, if you are going out of town this summer, you are responsible for having internet access and completing the assigned tasks on time.
-I will not "work with you" on this matter.
+Internet Access: I realize this is vacation time for many people; however, if you are going out of town this summer, you are responsible for having internet access and completing the assigned tasks on time.
 You can frequently find Wi-Fi at a local Starbuck's, Walmart, or McDonald's.
+If you are going on a cruise, get the internet package.